-All Florida Statewide Assessments are aligned to the Florida Benchmarks for Excellent Student Thinking (B.E.S.T.)
-Standards and the Next Generation Sunshine State (NGSSS) standards.
+All Florida Statewide Assessments are aligned to the Florida Academic standards, including the Florida Benchmarks for Excellent Student Thinking (B.E.S.T.)
+Standards.

 Students must take the test(s) appropriate for the grade level/subject in which they are receiving instruction.
 Please see the chart below for more information.